KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *In a simple projector/backprojector, the projection is modeled as a (weighted) line integral.
 To account for the position dependent collimator blurring, the line integral can be replaced by a weighted integral over a cone.*
 :::

 In section [??](#sec:collimation), we have seen that gamma cameras suffer from position dependent collimator blurring.
-As illustrated in figure [51](#fig:resolcone), this can be modeled by computing the projection not as a line integral, but as the integral over a cone, using appropriate weights to model the position dependent PSF.
+As illustrated in [](#fig:resolcone), this can be modeled by computing the projection not as a line integral, but as the integral over a cone, using appropriate weights to model the position dependent PSF.
 This position dependent blurring is then combined with the attenuation to obtain the system matrix elements {math}`c_{ij}`.
 The same can be done for PET: the blurring due to the detector width (and if desired, also the positron range and/or the acolinearity) can be incorporated in the PET or TOF-PET system matrix elements.

 During the iterations, MLEM (or OSEM) uses the system matrix in every projection and backprojection, and by doing so, it will attempt to invert all effects modeled by that system matrix.
 If the system matrix models a blurring effect, then MLEM will automatically attempt to undo that blurring.
-This produces images with improved resolution as illustrated for a SPECT and a PET case in figure [52](#fig:resolspectpet).
+This produces images with improved resolution as illustrated for a SPECT and a PET case in
+[](#fig:resolspectpet).
 Interestingly, modeling the finite system resolution in MLEM not only improves the resolution in the reconstructed image, it also suppresses the noise, as can be seen in the PET reconstruction.

 :::{figure} figs/fig_resol_spectpet.pdf
 :name: fig:resolspectpet